agarnikh/amazon-rekognition-serverless-example/README.md

 sam delete command can be used to delete stack.

 ## License
 This library is licensed under the MIT-0 License.
-See the LICENSE file.
+See the https://github.com/agarnikh/amazon-Rekognition-serverless-example/blob/main/LICENSE file.